pycharming/lantern_aws/README.md

 At this moment, three types of machines are launched and managed by this project:

-- **Fallback Proxies**: These run Lantern instances to offer access to the free internet to Lantern users that have no available peers for this end.
+- **Chained Proxies**: These offer access to the free internet to Lantern users.

-- A single **Cloud Master**, which launches fallback proxies on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller), or any of the other previously mentioned server types, on request from administrators (see `bin/fake_controller.py`).
-Further operations on fallback proxies (especially 'batch' operations involving many such machines) are typically done through this cloud master.
+- **Cloudmasters**, which launches fallback proxies, runs checks on them, and allows to run batch jobs in them (in particular, updating their configuration).

 ## How does it work

-Whenever we determine a new server needs to be launched or destroyed, a new message is sent to an SQS queue encoding a request.
-We can do this manually (see `bin/fake_controller.py`) or, in the case of fallbacks, the controller may do it on its own.
-Cloud masters listen for such messages and perform the requested operations.

-Fallback proxies download, build and run a Lantern client, with some command line arguments instructing it to proxy traffic to the uncensored internet.
-When done with setup, they notify the Lantern Controller by sending a message to another SQS queue, and then they delete the original SQS message that triggered the whole operation.

-If the fallback proxy fails to set itself up, eventually the SQS message that triggered its launch will become visible again for the cloud master.
-When a cloud master finds that an instance already exists with the same ID as that in a launch request, it will assume that it has failed to complete setup correctly due to temporary conditions, so it will kill it and launch a new one.
+Cloudmasters listen for requests to launch, retire, an destroy proxies in a reliable redis queue.
+Upon serving them, and when necessary, they push their results (e.g., proxy configurations) to redis queues.
+Currently, the main system interacting with the cloudmasters in this way is the config server.

 [Salt](http://saltstack.com/) is used for configuration management.
 The `salt` directory in this project contains the configuration for all the machines (you can see which modules apply to which machines in `salt/top.sls`).
-[Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/) is used to launch the machines, and the Cloud Master doubles as a Salt Master for launched peers, so they fetch their initial configuration from it.
+The Cloud Master doubles as a Salt Master for launched peers, so they fetch their configuration from it.

 ## Usage